Review: KIDS – the weirdest existential experience you’ll have this week

 When you touch them, you push them into the hole.
 If you do nothing, nothing happens and the figures simply wait.
 It is inevitable, though.
 The only choice you have is to push them into the hole.
 You push them into the hole.

-The figures fall through a deep darkness.
+The figures fall through the deep darkness.
 A chorus of indistinct, singing voices softly fills your ears.
 You can touch the falling figures to momentarily slow their descent, but nothing you do will stop their fall.
 They fall.